 2013-2014 continuing Jewish Studies student scholarship recipients

-Recipients must be full-time students (full-time can be defined as less than 12 hours for undergraduates in their final semester, if approved by the Registrar) and maintain a minimum of a 3.0 GPA and continue as Jewish Studies students during the funding period.
+Recipients must be full-time students (full-time can be defined as 1 credit hour for undergraduates in their final semester) and maintain a minimum of a 3.0 GPA and continue as Jewish Studies students during the funding period.

 Students may use scholarship funding toward study abroad programs that allow them to continue normal academic progress toward graduation or to pursue full-time, unpaid Jewish Studies-related internships away from the Indiana University Bloomington campus in the fall or spring when registered for ASCS-W 499 or ASCS-Q 398.